gdongca/OneTap_MITBBS/README.md

 2. Install Windows Phone 8.1 SDK

-These semem to be all available through this link:
+These seem to be all available through this link:

 https://dev.windows.com/en-us/downloads/sdk-archive